Days after he touched Nitish’s feet, Chirag Pawan predicts another volte face by Bihar CM | Politics

 Paswan, who has for some time been in news for his vitriolic attacks on Kumar, which has led to his virtual ostracism from the NDA, came in limelight when on Friday he greeted the chief minister by touching his feet at the Iftar hosted by Yadav, the leader of the opposition.

+Kumar, however, had on Saturday made it clear that said his presence at the Iftar party had ''nothing to do with politics'' and he attended it since he was invited.

+"We all attend such events.
+My presence has nothing to do with politics at all.
+Since I was invited to the function, I attended," he told reporters.
+Nonetheless, Kumar's presence at the event fueled speculations in political circles.
+In a sign of bonhomie in the ruling coalition, the chief minister had Saturday welcomed Union Home Minister and senior BJP leader Amit Shah at the Jayprakash Narayan International Airport.
+Shah was in Bihar to attend a programme honouring the Revolt of 1857 hero Veer Kunwar Singh.

-Recalling the event, he underscored the significance of Kumar “walking down” and not travelling by a vehicle to reach the house of Yadav, who incidentally stays at a stone’s throw.
+Recalling the Iftar event, Paswan underscored the significance of Kumar "walking down" and not travelling by a vehicle to reach the house of Yadav, who incidentally stays at a stone's throw.

 "I can vouch for the significance of a big leader walking down to the house of another political figure.
 I recall Sonia Gandhi once having walked down to the house of my father and it was followed by the latter becoming a part of the Congress-led UPA," he said.